-This course is a study of axiomatic systems for affine geometries, translations and linear transformations, and affine geometries over rings.
-Topics included in this course are Euclidean affine geometry, congruence and similarity, measurement, and conics.
-Credits: 3
+This course is a study of axiomatic systems for affine geometries, translations, dilations, rotations, reflections, and linear transformations, and affine geometries over rings.
+Topics included in this course are proofs, trigonometry, periodic phenomena, identification, classification into categories, visualization, representation, Euclidean affine geometry, congruence (symmetry) and similarity, measurement, and conics; the course uses formulas to find perimeter, area, surface area, and volume and to solve problems involving geometry, trigonometry, and calculus.